USBA 2025

 USBA 2025 begins with identity because every form of restoration requires clearly defining the harmed group.

-• descendants of chattel slavery in the U.S. before 1865
+• direct descendants of ancestors who were subjected to U.S. chattel slavery before 1865

-• a people shaped by U.S. laws, policies, and institutions
+• born in the United States and shaped by its laws, policies, and institutions

-• carriers of a cultural tradition born out of survival & resistance
+• carriers of a cultural tradition shaped by survival and resistance on American soil

 Why Identity Matters

-For FBAs, identity has often been blurred or absorbed into broad racial categories that hide lineage-specific harms.
+For FBAs, identity is often blurred or absorbed into broad racial categories that hide lineage-specific harms.

 Misclassification leads to: